 Generally, side thrusters are transverse thrusters placed in a duct located at the forward and aft end of the ship.
 The thruster set in the forward end is known as the bow thruster and the one placed in the aft end is known as the stern thruster.
 The requirement for the number of thrusters to be installed depends on the length and the cargo capacity of the ship.
 The route of the vessel also plays an important factor as many countries have local regulations of compulsory use of tugboats to enter or leave their port limits.

-For the installation of the side thrusters, following things are important:
+For the installation of the side thrusters, the following things are important:

 - The thruster compartment, also known as bow thruster room, should be easily accessible from the open deck by the ship’s crew